Barcelona Style Interior Design: - Key Elements and Ideas

 -

-Stick with whites, grays, beiges, and blacks for walls and large furniture.
-Use rich tones like deep red, mustard, or teal in small accents such as pillows or art to keep things lively yet balanced.
+Stick to whites, greys, beiges and blacks for walls and large furniture.
+Consider incorporating rich tones like deep red, mustard, or teal in small accents such as pillows or artwork to keep things lively but balanced.

 -